Minimum certification requirements in Washington

 Complete all coursework for the English language arts endorsement

 Become familiar with the English/Language Arts Endorsement requirements for secondary (6-12) teachers, and plan to complete them while you are still pursuing your BA degree.
 The endorsement requirements do not lead to a BA in English; however, they can be coordinated with English BA requirements.
 You should speak with an English adviser about planning.

 Get classroom experience

 Get substantive experience observing and participating in middle- or high-school school classroom.
-You can arrange these experiences on your own, work with the UW Pipeline Project, or become involved by participating in the Community Literacy Program, coordinated by UW English faculty member Elizabeth Simmons-O'Neill.
+You can arrange these experiences on your own, work with the UW Pipeline Project, or become involved by participating in the Community Literacy Program, coordinated by UW English faculty.
 This is an eight-credit combination of linked courses consisting of an ENGL course (198 or 298 or 498) along with EDUC 401 (Practicum in Community Service) in which you'll work with school children in high-needs schools as well as engaging in academic reading, research, presentation and writing related to your work in the schools.
 Now in its 19th year, the Community Literacy Program is part of the "elementary education strand" for students planning to enter the Teacher Education Program in the University of Washington's College of Education.
 This program is available in Winter and Spring quarters.

 Consider other enrichment opportunities